JoegottabeGitenme/JoeGCServices/docs/TILE_DATA_CACHING_ANALYSIS.md

 # Tile Data Caching Analysis

+> **Note (December 2024):** This document describes the historical architecture.
+The `GribCache` has been removed and all data access now goes through Zarr storage with chunk-level caching.
+GRIB2 parsing only occurs during ingestion.

 ## Overview

 This document analyzes how the WMS tile rendering pipeline handles data caching and whether data is reused across multiple tile requests.
-The goal is to understand if requesting tiles at higher zoom levels efficiently shares underlying data or if each tile request independently fetches data from MinIO.
+The goal is to understand if requesting tiles at higher zoom levels efficiently shares underlying data or if each tile request independently fetches data from storage.

 ## Summary

-**The system IS designed to cache and reuse data across tile requests**, but there is a gap for GRIB2 files where parsed grid data is not cached.
+**The system IS designed to cache and reuse data across tile requests** via Zarr chunk caching and the GridDataCache.

 ## Caching Architecture